 Bad: 2.0 dCi torque a bit disappointing.

-Good: New Twingo gets an unconventional rear engined and rear-wheel drive design.
+Good: New Twingo gets unconventional rear engined design.
 Developed alongside new Smart ForFour.
 TCe 90 likely to be most fun.

 Good: Electrically powered with a 50 miles range.
 Quirky mix of a moped and small city two-seater.
 Ideal for city commuting.

 Bad: Doors are an optional extra.
 Minimal protection from the elements.
 Can't be parked in motorcycle bays or driven in bus lanes.
 Top speed of 53mph.

 Good: Sensibly priced compact four-seater electric car.
 Cute and funky styling.
 Punchy and smooth to drive around town.
 130 miles maximum range.

 Bad: Sluggish at higher speeds in Eco mode.
 Cannot be charged from a standard three-pin socket.
 You have to pay to lease the battery adding to running costs.